johnwarden/httperror/README.md

 	}

-Unlike a standard HTTP handler function, the `helloHandler` function above can return an error.
+Unlike a standard [http.HandlerFunc](https://pkg.go.dev/net/http#HandlerFunc), the `helloHandler` function above can return an error.
 Although there is no explicit error handling code in this example, if you run it and fetch http://localhost:8080/hello without a `name` URL parameter, an appropriate plain-text 400 Bad Request page will be served.

-This is because helloHandler is  converted into a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc), which has a
+This is because `helloHandler` is converted into a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc), which has a
-`ServeHTTP` method and thus implements the standard library's [http.Handler](https://pkg.go.dev/net/http#Handler) interface. `ServeHTTP` handles any error returned by the handler function using a default error handler, which serves an appropriate error page given the content type and status code.
+`ServeHTTP` method and thus implements the standard library's [http.Handler](https://pkg.go.dev/net/http#Handler) interface. `ServeHTTP` handles the 400
+Bad Raquest error returned by `helloHandler` using a default error handler, which serves an appropriate error page given the content type and the status code embedded in the error.

 ## Advantages to Returning Errors over Handling Them Directly